 Carrie Cracknell directs “Sea Wall” with a minimum of fuss.
 She makes up for that minimalism by pulling out every directorial cliché to stage “A Life.”

 A stagehand enters the dimly lit stage only to miraculously morph into Jake Gyllenhaal!
-Cracknell and designer Peter Kaczorowski immediately place him under a spotlight for the duration of the play.
-He’s the movie star, all right, but designer Kaye Voyce attempts to remedy his good looks by putting Gyllenhaal in baggy pants and a lumpy green cardigan sweater that almost but not quite covers his plaid flannel shirt.
+Cracknell and designer Guy Hoare immediately place him under a spotlight for the duration of the play.
+He’s the movie star, all right, and designers Kaye Voyce and Christopher Peterson attempt to remedy his good looks by putting Gyllenhaal in baggy pants and a lumpy cardigan sweater that almost but not quite covers his flannel shirt.
 Directors used to do this kind of deglamorization with Julia Roberts in her post-“Pretty Woman” film career, as if to prove she could really act.

 A far greater problem than the costume is that spotlight.
-This effect might work for anyone sitting in the first four rows, but it’s a trial for everybody else in the very narrow, long space that is the Newman Theater at the Public.
+This effect might work for anyone sitting in the front of the orchestra, but it’s a trial for everybody else — just as it was at the far more intimate Newman Theater at the Public.

 And the lighting only gets worse.
-About halfway through “A Life,” Gyllenhaal leaves the stage to walk through the audience, illuminated by his iPhone.
-You will pay no more attention to what he’s saying during this excursion than you do when Bryan Cranston holds court in the audience in Broadway’s “Network.”
+About halfway through “A Life,” Gyllenhaal leaves the stage to walk around and through the audience, illuminated by his iPhone.
+You will pay no more attention to what he’s saying during this excursion than you did when Bryan Cranston held court in the audience in the recently shuttered “Network.”

 Payne is better at the non sequiturs than Stephens.
-Then again, the design here is more obvious: Gyllenhaal’s character keeps going back and forth between the death of his father and the birth of his daughter.
+Then again, the design here is more obvious: Abe (Gyllenhaal) scrambles stories about the death of his father and the birth of his daughter.
+Unlike Sturridge, Gyllenhaal segues seamlessly, and sometimes he’s talking about Dad before we realize he’s finished with the wife and baby.
 It’s an effectively sentimental play, and Payne isn’t above throwing in John Lennon’s “Imagine” to give the heartstrings a good workout.
 It’s also a deeply naive play.
 Only a playwright under the age of 40 would tell us that we plan for birth but we don’t plan for death.